 CPPPH is an independent, non-profit California public benefit corporation established in 2009 to develop a comprehensive statewide physician health program so that California does not remain one of the few states without such a resource.
-It is a collaborative effort funded by many medical organizations including specialty societies, county medical societies, as well as the California Hospital Association and liability carriers and medical groups.
+It is a collaborative effort funded by many medical organizations including specialty societies, county medical societies, as well as the California Medical Association, California Hospital Association and professional liability insurance carriers.
 It provides consultation, coordination, education and network-building.
 It promulgates guidelines for physician health service providers and policies and procedures for physician health committees.

 - Guidelines for Evaluations of Health Care Professionals [PDF]

 This guideline from CPPPH describes all the elements involved in getting a clinical evaluation, including qualifications of those who conduct evaluations, the preparation to be completed in advance, and the recommended contents of the report.
 This document focuses on the evaluations that are used to determine diagnoses, assess severity, identify appropriate clinical interventions, assess patient safety, and/or determine what steps should be taken to protect public safety, and the physician’s personal health and career.

 - Burnout Can Have Devastating Consequences: Take Action Before the Situation Becomes Critical